make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - ...explain how mapping to a sphere uniformly/evenly is harder than just plotting X-Y coordinates...
 - ...map maker's dilemma... global maps are always distorted...
+- ..._insert global map with distortion at poles_...
 - ...we can't just use spherical coordinates because we will get bunching near the poles...
 - ...Marsaglia 1972 (23 years before the Diehard tests), paper discussing the pros and cons of various methods